agentmodels/agentmodels.org/chapters/5a-time-inconsistency.md

 Time inconsistency has been used to explain not just quotidian laziness but also addiction, procrastination, impulsive behavior as well an array of "pre-commitment" behaviors refp:ainslie2001breakdown.
 Lab experiments of time inconsistency often use simple quantitative questions such as:

-<blockquote>Would you prefer to get $100 after 30 days or $110 after 31 days?
+<blockquote>**Question (1)**: Would you prefer to get $100 after 30 days or $110 after 31 days?
 </blockquote>

-Most people answer "yes" to this question.
+Most people answer "yes" to Question (1).
 But their preference reverses once the 30th day comes around and they contemplate getting $100 immediately.
 The next section describes a formal models that predicts this reversal.
 This model is then incorporated into our model for MDP planning and implemented in WebPPL.

 ### Time inconsistency due to hyperbolic discounting
 Rational, utility-maximizing agents are often modeled as *discounting* future utilities/rewards relative to present rewards.
 AI researchers construct systems for MDPs/RL with infinite time horizon that discount future rewards.
 Economists model humans or firms as discounting future rewards.
 Justifications for discounting include (a) avoiding problems with expected utilities diverging and (b) capturing human preference for the near-term (e.g. due to interest rates, vague deadlines, the chance of not being around in the future to realize gains).